Changes to the pension Lifetime Allowance (LTA) introduced in April 2024

 3 mins

-This is the most significant change to the UK pensions tax regime for nearly two decades.
+This was the most significant change to the UK pensions tax regime for nearly two decades.

 What was the LTA?